 Pick out a pumpkin and enjoy other fun activities for little ones at this 131-acre farm.
 A 15-acre corn maze, pony rides, a petting zoo, face painting, and wagon rides will delight young farm-goers.
 Concessions and craft shopping are part of the offerings, too.
 Some activities may cost extra, and note that only pumpkin picking and pony rides are available Monday – Friday.

 Where: Mill Street in Occoquan, VA

 Plan for a day of family fun as the streets of Occoquan come to life with beautiful art, live music and great food!
-For the 49th year, the historic town will close its streets and host over 300 contemporary and country crafters and artisans from across the US.
+The historic town will close its street and host over 200 contemporary and country crafters and artisans from across the US.
 Find one-of-a-kind, hand crafted items galore!
-Located just 20 minutes south of Washington, DC, but far from the hustle and bustle of a big city, exhibitors and shoppers alike will enjoy the small town oasis nestled along the Occoquan River.
+Located just 20 minutes south of DC, but far from the hustle and bustle of a big city, exhibitors and shoppers alike will enjoy the small town oasis nestled along the Occoquan River.